JJ/2021-cec-deep-g-prop/code/README.md

 | Optimizers comparison     | [`requirements/hp_optimization.txt`] | Packages used for the hyper-parametter optimizers comparison.                         |
 | MLP Frameworks comparison | [`requirements/mlp_frameworks.txt`]  | Packages used for the neural net frameworks comparison.                               |

-To install any of this packages you can run:
+To install any of these packages you can run:

 ```shell
 pip install -r <file path>
 ```

-If you are not using any virtual environment, ensure you install this packages in the required Python version.
+If you are not using any virtual environment, make sure you install these packages so that they are available in the required Python version.

 ## Tests and formatting